jeremybiane/2p_valence/README.md

 # 2p_valence

+Stimuli presentations were in this order:
+Day1:
+30 odor trials (15 coyote, 15 female urine), pseudorandomly presented 30 sucrose deliveries (40 for 2018 collective).
+Not all deliveries were necessarily consumed 10 shock trials
+10 sound blasts (2020 collective only)

+Day2:
+same as Day1

 Many notebooks call other notebooks, and all rely on variables defined in 'preprocessing' notebook.
 Python 2.7

 *JSB is currenlty working on a generalized preprocessing notebook that can be used for any of the datasets (eg, whether odor and sucrose/shock presentations were collected in separate or same session).
 ADDITIONAL TO DO: deal with CellRegs adaptation*